mmsellam/332project/README.md

 This project involves implementing a distributed sorting system for large key-value datasets that do not fit in memory.

+# Distributed sorting:

+It is a sorting problem when the data uses more storage than a single machine can handle.
+So we use multiple worker machines that sort each a chunk from the original data.
+Each machine either gets the chunks randomly, via a hashing function or respecting some predefined ranges.
+We also use a master machine that connects to every worker machine individually to distribute the the partition data, manage the merging process.

 ## Viewing the Generated Binary File

 To view the contents of a generated binary file (like `partition1`) on Windows, use the following PowerShell command to display the first 100 bytes in hexadecimal: